Machine API Overview

 • monitoring reads for machine observers and anomaly-detection automations

-• AGENT feedback submission when the current CLI, SDK, MCP, or machine API surface is missing a needed capability
+• AGENT feedback submission when the current SDK, MCP, or machine API surface is missing a needed capability

 • wrapped-key and user-key-pair management for zero-trust encryption flows